 The disadvantages of a poor knife set are:

 - Safety: Blunt knives one of the most common causes of accidents in the kitchen, being hard to control and requiring more force.

 - Durability: Some knives can easily become blunt or even get loose handles over time.
 Not great for something we use so much.

 - Frustration: I stand by a strong fact: Cooking should be fun!
 If you can’t enjoy making healthy food, how can you expect to really want to do it?
 Some inconveniences in the kitchen are normal, but don’t let your knife set be one of them.

 Honestly, I think it’s almost always best to get a set with a sharpener.
 It keeps things more organised and saves money on buying extra tools.

-I recommend Keenair’s Highly Rated 15-Piece Set.
-With 7 types of mixed-size all-purpose and specialised stainless steel knives, kitchen shears, and a built-in sharpener, it’s complete with all the essentials.
+I recommend CFORMS’s Highly Rated ‘HOBO’ 15-Piece Set.
+With mixed-size all-purpose, steak, and specialised stainless steel knives, kitchen shears, and a traditional hand-held sharpener, it’s complete with all the essentials.